PacktPublishing/Node-Cookbook-3rd-Ed/3-Using-Streams/content.md

 Streams are one of the best features in Node.
 They have been a big part of the ecosystem since the early days of Node and today thousands of modules exists on npm that help us compose all kinds of great stream based apps.
 They allow us to work with large volumes of data in environments with limited resources.
 In addition to that they help us decouple our applications by supplying a generic abstraction that most I/O patterns work with.

+In this chapter we're going to explore why streams are such a valuable abstraction, how to safely compose streams together in a production environment, and convenient utilities to stream creation and management.

 ## Processing big data

 Let's dive right into it by looking at a classic Node problem, counting all Node modules available on npm.
 The npm registry exposes an HTTP endpoint where we can get the entire contents of the npm registry content as JSON.